Oracle 19c Performance Issues After Upgrade

 Bad query plans are a common cause of many post-upgrade pains.

-Make sure that any of your previous SQL Plan Baselines exist in your upgraded production environment.
-Upgrading via TTS or Data Pump it’s possible to miss migrating the existing SQL Baselines during the upgrade.
+Upon completing your upgrade, make sure that any of your previous SQL Plan Baselines exist in your upgraded production environment.
+When upgrading via TTS or Data Pump it is possible to miss migrating the existing SQL Baselines during the upgrade.

 If you have Stored Outlines make sure they are migrated to SQL Plan Baselines as a part of your upgrade activities.
 This especially applies to Oracle Standard Edition which allows for SQL Plan Baselines from Oracle Database 19c.